leovn85/veritas/README.md

     The core file has been renamed from `veritas.dll` to **`xluau.dll`**.
 This is to make the process of copying the file for injection easier and more convenient.

 * **Improved Battle Mode Detection:**
-    The logic for detecting battle modes has been enhanced for greater accuracy, referencing `battle_modes.json`.
+    The logic for detecting battle modes has been enhanced for greater accuracy, please copy `battle_modes.json` to your game installation folder.

 * **📈 Automatic Battle Analysis (JSON Summaries & Analyzer Script)** This version introduces a powerful workflow for analyzing your battle performance.